igorsdm/dragonlist-reactjs-typescript/README.md

 ## About

 Application done with ReactJS in Typescript using ContextApi to manage a dragon list.
-You can add, edit and remove dragons.If it is your first time using it, don't forget do register first!
+You can add, edit and remove dragons.
+If it is your first time using it, don't forget do register first!
 The application is fully responsive, so even in small devices you will we able to use it!

 ## Installation